kiwisquash/udacity-grow-google-webfront/README.md

 # Class duration

-The class officially began on 1/10/2018.
+1/10/2018 - 4/11/2018.

-According to the Udacity website, I have 29 hours of class (including assignments) to complete at the time of writing this that is.
+As of today, I have 29 hours of class (including assignments) to complete at the time of writing this that is.

-It looks like I have until 4/11/2018.

-# Goals

 I would like to finish the class by the week of 4/2.